 3) Have Your Style Guide Ready

-People will always resist change, so make it as easy as possible for them to access, understand, and implement your new brand guidelines.
+People will always resist change, so make it as easy as possible for your team to understand and implement your new brand guidelines.
 A brand style guide is crucial here.
 Make sure yours is easy to navigate, includes plenty of real-world examples, and is as comprehensive as possible.
 (Here’s how to assemble a style guide your whole team can use.)

 Your team should also know who to contact if they have questions about usage, and make sure the brand style guide lives in an easily accessible place, whether it’s distributed in print or online.
 Along with the brand style guide, all assets should be easily available, including things like logos, color palettes, fonts, etc.